LeonSering/nvim_config/keymappings.md

 zt - center the screen on the top zb - center the screen on the bottom

-## basic commands
-u - undo
-U - undo all changes on the line (to the last saved version) Ctrl-R - redo
-:w - write file
-:q - quit file
-:wq - write and quite file
-:q! - quite file without saving
-K - show help or documentary for the word under the cursor

 ## copy and past
 p - paste after cursor
 P - past before cursor